 We’re that peasant now.
 Except instead of tractors replacing farm hands over 200 years, it’s AI replacing knowledge workers over ten.
 And unlike the peasant, we have spreadsheets, so we can watch it happen in real time.

-The Crime Scene: 1.17 Million and Counting
+The Crime Scene: 1.2 Million in 2025, and 2026 Is Accelerating

 The Challenger Report: Reading Between the Lines